gunnarmorling/beanvalidation.org/proposals/BVAL-241.md

 This section contains some alternative approaches for dicussed items and are temporarily here for reference.

 ### Alternative options for inheritance hierarchies <a id="inheritance_alternatives"></a>

+*DISCUSSION: Besides the proposed approach other options exist (see below).
+The first is unnecessary strict to me, while the latter seems somewhat undeterministic to me.
+I sensed some agreement on the proposal above in the discussions on the mailing list.*

 #### Option 2: allow return value refinement (AND style) <a id="return_refinement"></a>